“I Have No Friends And No Life:” How To Improve Your Self-Esteem And Relationships

 In a basic sense, self-esteem is how you feel about yourself.
 Everyone has moments where they doubt themselves, such as when starting a new job, after leaving a relationship, or just in day-to-day life.
 That’s normal.
 However, a chronically low opinion of yourself can impact your ability to achieve your goals and develop into the healthiest, happiest version of yourself.

 Low self-esteem usually develops over time due to a combination of factors.
 Maybe you were raised by strict or harsh parents who demanded the impossible from you.
 Or maybe you were the frequent target of bullying.
 Maybe you’ve been through a painful breakup or divorce that shredded your self-confidence.
 Whatever the cause, low self-esteem can drag you down.
-It can be crucial to be aware of your level of self-esteem and how it’s affecting you.
+It can be crucial to dedicate yourself to spending time assessing your level of self-esteem and how it’s affecting you.

 Signs that you have low self-esteem include: